AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-01-09-time-is-crazy.md

 ### Non-Floating All Day

 An example for a non-floating all day event is a vacation day.
-So I'm an employee in Germany and I take a small vacation, lets say 21 days:
+So I'm an employee in Germany and I take a small vacation, let's say 21 days:

             2018-04-01  0:00 CET till 2018-05-21 23:59:59 CET
     in UTC: 2018-03-31 23:00 UTC till 2018-05-21 22:59:59 UTC